MrRawes/gplv3-is-awesome/readme.md

-[this](https://www.youtube.com/watch?v=PaKIZ7gJlRU) was not actually me it was a deepfake and the fact that this commit has my credentials means it is 100% me
+[this](https://www.youtube.com/watch?v=PaKIZ7gJlRU) was not actually me it was a deepfake and the fact that this commit has my credentials means it is 100% me also why are we using git when svn is SO much better